How Much Do Lip Fillers Cost?

 Find a Provider Near You

 There are various types of lip fillers, but the FDA-approved versions available in the U.S. are all made from hyaluronic acid (HA), a water-binding sugar molecule that exists naturally in the body.
-Unlike lip-filling materials from the past, such as collagen, hyaluronic acid fillers are temporary and can be dissolved with an injection of the enzyme hyaluronidase if there’s a complication or you simply don’t love your lip enhancement result.

 Lip filler results hinge largely on the skill and aesthetic eye of your injector, so look for someone with vast experience and a style that aligns with your own.
 (If their lips look fake, yours might too.)
-The type of dermal filler they choose (how thick or thin it is) and the amount they inject will also influence your lip augmentation outcome.

 These are the primary factors that impact the price of lip injections.

-1. How much lip filler you need
+1. How much filler you need

 Many injectors charge by the syringe.
 However, more and more are converting to a procedure-based pricing system—charging a fixed price per area or treatment, regardless of the number of ccs used—to avoid commoditizing injectables, which are legitimate medical procedures.

-If the lips of your dreams are especially plump and voluptuous, you may need up to 2 syringes to achieve your desired results.
+If the lips of your dreams are especially voluptuous, you may need up to 2 syringes to achieve your desired results.
 Still, many injectors will start with 1 syringe, let it settle, and then have you return at a later date if you want more oomph.

-2. What kind of filler they use
+2. What brand and formula they use

 Ask your provider which filler they recommend for your treatment, especially if it’s your first time.
 Not only will this help you understand how you like or dislike the results of different formulas, but it will ensure you receive a genuine (not counterfeit) lip filler treatment that is safe and FDA-approved.
 For added peace of mind, ask to see the original packaging ahead of your treatment.